voltjia/emofacs/README.md

 ## Usage

 The learning curve of Emacs is steep, but once you get it, you may feel the power that Emacs brings you.
 With emacs, you may discover that a mouse is not that important.
-Most actions can be done using your keyboard withouy your hands moving away.
+Most actions can be done using your keyboard without your hands moving away.

 However, I am not going to teach you how to use Emacs or any of the specific packages mentioned above.
 Instead, I have listed their official websites or GitHub links so that you may easily find documents on each of them and begin exploring.